simul/simul.github.io/legal/igula.md

 11. Ownership
 -------------

 Simul or its licensors own all title, ownership rights, and intellectual property rights in the trueSKY Plugin.
-You own all rights in the Products you develop under the Licence, other than the trueSKY Plugin, Third Party Software, and any Contributions.
+You own all rights in the Content you develop under the Licence.
 All rights granted to you under this Agreement are granted by express Licence only and not by sale, and all of those rights are limited by the terms of this Agreement.
 No Licence or other rights will be created hereunder by implication, estoppel, or otherwise.
 Any attempted sublicense under this Agreement that is not consistent with the terms of this Agreement will be null and void.

 12. Proprietary Notices and Attribution
 ---------------------------------------

 You agree to retain and reproduce in all copies of the Licensed Product the copyright, trademark, and other proprietary notices and disclaimers of Simul and third parties as they appear in the trueSKY Code and the Content.

-You agree to place the following notices in the credits for any Product (replacing xxxx with the current year):

-"[Product name] uses the trueSKY Plugin, Copyright 2007 – xxxx, Simul Software Ltd. All rights reserved."

 No other Licence or right in the Simul Trademarks is granted under this Agreement.

-Simul may use your trademarks, service marks, trade names, and logos used with any Product, as well as publicly released screen shots and video content from the Product, in connection with Simul’s marketing, advertisement, and promotion of the trueSKY Plugin in any and all media without restriction.

 14. Disclaimers and Limitation of Liability
 -------------------------------------------